cfarkas/annotate_my_genomes/README.md

 2) (Optional) Edit NCPUS value in gawn_config.sh file in "genome_1" folder.
 Default is 10.

-3) Run the pipeline in genome_1 with a GTF named "target.gtf" (as an example) with 30 threads:
+3) Run the pipeline in genome_1 with a GTF named "target.gtf" (as an example) with 30 threads (Important: each thread will use 1 GB of memory, check your machine):
 ```
 bash annotate_my_genomes.sh target.gtf genome_assembly.gtf genome_assembly.fa 30
 ```